email tracker

 Testing

 As the DCS builds the DME and the emails themselves in Beefree, they add in the necessary email sender and approver info in the appropriate record fields.
-If this is the first email of the series, this info also gets added to the project’s details when the email goes into official testing.
+If this is the first email of the series, this info also gets added to the project’s details when the email starts testing with partners.
 If this is not the first email of the series, the DCS has the option to press the “Import Project Details” button within the email record view, which then copies all the project information automatically to the new email.

 Once the email is ready for an Initial Writer Approval, it can begin the first phase of the official testing process.
 Each Email record has its own set of testing buttons that trigger different types of testing emails depending on the email phase it’s currently in, utilizing Zapier webhooks.